 Our priorities are community-informed.
-During fiscal year 2019-2020, we listened to our community partners, neighbors, Durham city and county officials, and community organizers.
-We arrived at five focus areas in which Duke can forge purposeful partnerships to advance quality of life in Durham.
+Together we identified five focus areas in which Duke can forge purposeful partnerships to advance quality of life in Durham.
 Below is a list of significant engagements and initiatives in partnership with community.

 HighlightsMore Housing Engagements »

 As a healthcare provider, Duke invests in community health initiatives.
 Early collaborations to open community health clinics in Durham and coordinated access to healthcare are foundational to Duke’s community health infrastructure.
 The establishment of the Duke Health Office of Community Relations (now Community Health) helped solidify support for a healthy Durham by improving the well-being of people and neighborhoods.
 Additionally, Duke University Hospital, Duke Regional and Duke Raleigh hospitals lead engagement efforts with local communities as outlined in their annual community health assessments.

 “Anytime you are engaging in conversations that will ultimately impact people or organizations, it is really important to have them represented at the table.”Jason Peace, Executive Director, Meals on Wheels of Durham